tribblix/tribblix-build/README.md

 These also depend on the tribblix-transforms repo on github, which applies a number of modifications at the packaging stage (rather than having to fix the illumos build).

+You need a signing certificate.
+The Tribblix one is created with the following command:

+openssl req -x509 -newkey rsa:2048 -nodes \
+-subj "/O=Tribblix/CN=tribblix.org" \
+-keyout elfcert.key -out elfcert.crt -days 3650

+The certificate (not the key, obviously) needs to end up in the /etc/crypto/certs directory (with any name) in order for elfsign to be able to verify signed binaries.

+Then, to build packages from a gate build called m25-gate, with package version 0.25, ending up in /var/tmp/m25-pkgs and signed with the above

+/path/to/tribblix-build/repo_all.sh \
+  -G /path/to/my/builds/m25-gate \
+  -V "0.25" \
+  -D /var/tmp/m25-pkgs \
+  -S /path/to/elfcert >& /var/tmp/m25.log

 Known issues
 ============